JamFox/docs.jamfox.dev/docs/content/secrets/vaultad.md

 date: "2021-12-07"
 ---

-## NOTE!

-The configurations, descriptions and demo were written on the basis of using Vault with existing infrastructure of TalTech HPC and as such is catered to different requirements: not all is applicaple to your needs and needs some rethinking to fit into the workflows of your use cases.
-In any case, it should be a good overview of what Vault is capable of, what problems it can resolve, how it can be set up and managed.

 ## Vault

 Vault is an identity-based secrets and encryption management system.
 A secret is anything that you want to tightly control access to, such as API encryption keys, passwords, or certificates.
 Vault provides encryption services that are gated by authentication and authorization methods.
 Using Vault’s UI, CLI, or HTTP API, access to secrets and other sensitive data can be securely stored and managed, tightly controlled (restricted), and auditable.